mancsedmon29/Navigation-Menu-Master/README.md

 Before (without `user-select: none`):
 <figure>
     <img src="./pointMenu.gif" alt="The menu pointer">
-    <figcaption>When you point using mouse to the `header` menu.
+    <figcaption>When you point using the mouse to the `header` menu.
 The mouse pointer changes</figcaption>
 </figure>

 After (with `user-select: none`):
 <figure>
     <img src="./pointMenu1.gif" alt="The menu pointer with user-select">
-    <figcaption>When you point using mouse to the `header` menu.
+    <figcaption>When you point using the mouse to the `header` menu.
 The mouse pointer nothing change</figcaption>
 </figure>

 Style the `a` element under the `sidebar`.
 This CSS code defines the style for the anchor tags (`<a>`) within the `.sidebar` class.
 It sets the `display` to `block`, which means the anchor tags will take up the entire `width` of their `container`.
 The `color` of the text is set to `white`.
 The height and `line-height` are set to `65 pixels`, which determines the vertical alignment of the text.
 The anchor tags have a `left padding` of `30 pixels`.
 There is a `1-pixel solid white border at the bottom`, a `1-pixel solid black border at the top`, and a `5-pixel solid red border on the left`.
 The `font-family` is set to "Open Sans" with fallback to `sans-serif`.